christopherney/SQPersist/README.md

 Simply inherits your object with the class named **SQPObject**.

-At the first initialization of your object, the **SQPersist** will check if the associate table exists in the database.
+At the first initialization of your object, the **SQPersist** will check if the associating table exists in the database.
 If not, the table will be create automaticatly.
 ```
 #import <Foundation/Foundation.h>
 #import "SQPObject.h"